Peripheral Vascular Disease – Diagnosis, Symptoms and Treatment

 What is Peripheral Vascular Disease?

-Peripheral vascular disease is a condition characterized by fatty plaque formation in the peripheral arteries - arteries that do not include the heart or its major branches.
+Peripheral vascular disease is characterized by fatty plaque formation in the peripheral arteries - arteries that do not include the heart or its major branches.
 This condition usually affects the arteries in the legs and results in leg cramping (claudication) with physical activity.

 The peripheral vascular disease typically occurs in patients with cardiovascular risk factors such as advanced age, high blood pressure, elevated cholesterol, smoking history, and diabetes mellitus.
-One of the most worrisome complications is foot gangrene, which may necessitate foot or lower extremity amputation.
+One of the most problematic complications is foot gangrene, which may necessitate foot or lower extremity amputation.
 This condition is also very closely associated with heart disease.